“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 Mrs. Arabella Huntington had several patterns of Dresden porcelain in her grand collection of plateware.
 In her Dresden, she had the patterns were “Empress”, (above) “Chateau”, or “Marie Antoinette”( very ornate).

-I have seen several fancy Huntington dinner menus that have a locomotive dessert, a fancy cake, or ice cream shape like a train car (symbolizing Mr. Huntington famous LA Electric Railway red train cars).
+I have seen several fancy Huntington dinner menus that have a locomotive dessert, a fancy cake, or ice cream shape like a train car (symbolizing Mr. H.E.
+Huntington’s famous LA Electric Railway ” red train cars” ).
 To make the presentation even more elaborate, the cooks might place the fancy dessert on a tall cake plate, surrounded by herbs & edible stems floating from the dessert.

-5 Flower arrangements graced the center of the Huntington’s Dining Room Table.
-They used pink & white roses (hot pink, light pink, & white), fragrant stock, blue larkspur, & passionflower.
+5 Flower arrangements graced the center of the Huntington’s Dining-Room Table.
+They probably used pink & white roses (hot pink, light pink, & white), fragrant stock, passionflower, & blue larkspur flowers bouquet.

-After cigars & French brandy, Mr. Huntington would have had the gentlemen guests adjourn to the Drawing Room for after-dinner entertainment.
-The Large Drawing Room is where the famous painting “Blue Boy” was located for the guests viewing pleasure.
-Entertainment might have been a reading or poetry from one of Mr. Huntington’s book, harp or violin or piano music.
-But after the royal dinner that night, they all drove out to the Hollywood Bowl.
+After cigars & French brandy, Mr. H.E.
+“Edwards” Huntington would have had the gentlemen guests adjourn to the large Drawing-Room for after-dinner entertainment.
+The Large Library or the Large Drawing-Room is where the famous painting, “Blue Boy” was located for the guests viewing pleasure.

 Open air musical concert at the Hollywood Bowl is a amazing experience.
 It was a summer concert, they could have been classical music or Americana music.

 Once the guests had enjoyed the music under the stars at the Hollywood Bowl.
-Mr. Huntington’s limousines would have whisked them back to the delightful, charming world of the Huntington Ranch.
-Away from the paparazzi of the Hotel Huntington, his royal guests could come visit his world class library of books, talk walks to the Japanese garden, visit the large exotic bird aviary, play pool or billiards, or just read a book or take tea.
+Mr. H.E.
+Huntington’s limousines would have whisked them back to the delightful, charming world of the Huntington Ranch.
+Away from the paparazzi of the Hotel Huntington, his royal guests could come visit his world class library of books, talk walks to the Japanese and rose gardens, visit the large exotic bird aviary, play pool or billiards, or just read a book or take tea.
+The Huntington’s (Edwards & Belle) had created paradise on earth on the San Marino Ranch in California.

 The long Main Hallway in the Huntington Mansion facing towards the Loggia and the large Library.
 The elegant double staircase to the left.
 Photo Credit: Nancy Armitage